clux/facemaulers/north/boreal-valley.md

 ### Lore
 Akkhan worked with Umnos on dwarven forgeries.
+Several dwarves upset with the loss of reputation after the giant debacle.
+Didn't want him to be remembered solely by his association with the Sunset Warriors.
+Wanted to seal him in here and have his deeds forgotten to preserve the successful independent image of the dwarves.

 #### Gilgrin remnants
 Architectural style looking like Gilgrin.
 But shoehorned on top of a mine.